tuommii/21shell/README.md

 	<img width=320 src="shell.gif">
 </p>

->This was a big, challenging and most time-consuming project that Hive Helsinki currently offers fo us.
+>This was a big, challenging and most time-consuming project that Hive Helsinki currently offers to us.
 >See also [restrictions](#Restrictions) we had.
 Developing continues on a different repository.

 <!--